How to photograph crochet

 • Style your photo’s so that they look neat and intentional.
 Many of my pictures are taken on my bed, propped up by a sock and surrounded by the chaos of what life is like with a small child.
 But, with careful angles and some editing, my pictures don’t give that away! 😉

-Here are some examples of different types of shots:
+Here are some examples of different ways to photograph crochet:

 MACRO SHOT